aenesbitt/DAS-sonde/README.md

 # University of Illinois DAS-sonde
-A repository for DAS radiosonde data and scripts
+A repository for radiosonde data and analytical python notebooks